hgc123123/nyush-cluster/nyush-cluster/docs/storage/storage-locations.md

 # Storage and Volumes: Locations
-This document describes the forth iteration of the file system structure on the NYUSH HPC cluster.
+This document describes the iteration of the file system structure on the NYUSH HPC cluster.

-!!! warning "Important"
-    For now, the old, third-generation file system is still mounted at `/gpfsnyu`. **It will be decommissioned soon, please consult [this document describing the migration process](storage-migration.md)!**

 ## Organizational Entities
 There are the following two entities on the cluster: